CompPhotoChem/bachelor-qc-2/azobenzene/README.md

 ## Results — Part II

+> [!IMPORTANT]
-Compile for the six calculated absorption spectra the same properties as for the first part.
-Decide which electronic states are relevant based on their oscillator strength.
+> Compile for the six calculated absorption spectra the same properties as for the first part.
+> Decide which electronic states are relevant based on their oscillator strength.
+>

 Discuss the following points: